ishmaelewis40/Netowrk-security-system/README.md

 ### Vulnerability Scanning (Nmap/OpenVAS)

-*   **Scans Performed:** \[Describe the types of scans you performed (e.g., SYN scan, UDP scan, version detection).]
-The scans performed were a TCP-SYN scan, a version detection scan and an OS detection scan
+*   **Scans Performed:**  The scans performed were a TCP-SYN scan, a version detection scan and an OS detection scan, UDP Scan
 *   **Scan Results:** [image](https://github.com/user-attachments/assets/f3c49822-40cf-4cfa-bbb8-f02d71f904fd) This image indicates all the open ports that were found and vulnerabilities before firewall rules had ben implimented.